COVID-19 In Pennsylvania: Gov. Tom Wolf Eases Gathering Limits, Lifts Travel Restrictions

 By: KDKA-TV News Staff

-HARRISBURG (KDKA) – Gov. Tom Wolf is loosening some of the state’s COVID-19 restrictions.READ MORE: Gov. Tom Wolf Signs 310 Pardons, Including 69 Non-Violent Marijuana-Related Offenses
+HARRISBURG (KDKA) – Gov. Tom Wolf is loosening some of the state’s COVID-19 restrictions.READ MORE: Police: Traffic Stop Leads To Largest Single-Day Heroin Bust In Bridgeville Police History

 The governor announced Monday he’s revising the mitigation order on gatherings and lifting the out-of-state travel restrictions.